 If you are looking for a job, and even more so, decide to leave your company and find the best one, it should be incredibly visionary.
-Consider which industry the company belongs.
+Consider which industry the company belongs to.
 Is there a significant risk that its business will collapse?
-Ask if the company has new projects, clients, plans for development.
+Ask if the company has new projects, clients, and plans for development.

 Respond to Job Offers